stolostron/cluster-backup-operator/README.md

 After you create a `backupschedule.cluster.open-cluster-management.io` resource you should be able to run `oc get bsch -n <oadp-operator-ns>` and get the status of the scheduled cluster backups.

 In the example below, you have created a `backupschedule.cluster.open-cluster-management.io` resource named schedule-acm.
-Replace the `<oadp-operator-ns>` with the namespace name used to install the OADP Operator (the default value for the OADP Operator install namespace is `oadp-operator`).

 The resource status shows the definition for the 3 `schedule.velero.io` resources created by this cluster backup scheduler.